baraaAlosaily/project-directory/README.md

 # project-directory

+## navigator: Baraa Al-Osaily

+## driver: Osama Khader

+today I worked with my partner Baraa Al-Osaily to:

+- fix some errors
+- adding function for the codes
+- add a new function to show the result of the 6th & 7th qustion

+---

 I will summarize what we take today by using the following points:

 1. To day i am overed thinking to reach to this results